xubosen/CSC207-Project-Group-262/README.md

 See [src/CalendarificAPIAccessExample.java](https://github.com/xubosen/CSC207-Project-Group-262/blob/0caa7469006427fdb4fb71c89daffad34a697c88/src/CalendarificAPIAccessExample.java)

 ## List of Technical Problems
-- Calendarify API only allows 500 API calls per month.
+- Calendarific API only allows 500 API calls per month.
 Our team does not foresee this being a problem, but it is something to keep in mind.